 If you are choosing a partition strategy, make sure that you plan for resource bottlenecks and storage efficiency.

 Resource bottlenecks- Each consumer will be dependent only on database shards that it is linked with.
 Any issues with other database shards will not affect the instance or its ability of consuming from its partition.

 Storage efficiency- The source topic in the query processing system shares a topic with the system.
 It reads the same data using a separate consumer group.
 For storage and access, we need to concentrate on account’s data.
 If any account becomes too large we have custom logic to spread it across nodes.

 Whenever any consumer enters or leaves a consumer group, the broker rebalances the partition.
 That means Kafka can handle the load balancing with res[ecy to the number of partitions.
 It is one great feature of Kafka.

 To reduce the partition shuffling on stateful services, you can use the StickyAssignor.
 This assignor helps in keeping partition numbers assigned to the same instance as long as they remain in the group.
 We use this approach for our aggregator service.

-We have discussed some best possible techniques for partitioning, still your partitioning strategies will depend on the shape of your data and type of processing your application does.
-As you grow, you have to adapt new strategies to handle volume and shape of data.
+We have discussed some best possible techniques for partitioning, still, your partitioning strategies will depend on the shape of your data and the type of processing your application does.
+As you grow, you have to adapt new strategies to handle the volume and shape of data.
 Don’t get confused, Ksolves will help you with each and every step.
 Being one of the best Apache Kafka development companies, we believe in delivering the best solutions even with the tightest of deadlines.

 To learn more tips on working with Kafka give us a call or write all your queries in the comment section below.